25prabhu10/notes/docs/Concepts/Application_Security/Web_Security.md

 ## Preventing vulnerabilities

 1. At the "Data" layer: Access controls, Encryption, Backup and restore procedures
 2. At the "Application" layer: Authentication, Authorization, Auditing (otherwise known as AAA).
-Securing coding, and Hardening.
+Securing coding, and Hardening
 3. At the "Host" layer: Hardening, Authentication, Patch management, Antivirus
 4. On the "Internal network": Network segmentation, IPsec, TLS, NAT
 5. At the "Perimeter" layer: Firewall, TLS, Denial of service, prevention